cssimms/tictactactics/README.md

 [Initial Proposal][proposal]
 [proposal]: ./docs/proposal_README.md

+### Last Thoughts

+The initial build for this project took place over 13 days at the end of my term at App Academy.
+Over the course of the week and a half I put in approxia

 ### Future Goals
 I had so many ideas for this app, and hope to get to these features in the future.